aristanetworks/avd/docs/contribution/authoring_eos_cli_config_gen.md

 8. **Exclamation Marks:** Place exclamation marks `!` correctly as per the EOS running-config.
 9. Along with EOS config template, update the documentation template as well (if required).
 10. Implement only commands visible in `show running-config all` of the EOS device.
 We should not hide config if given by the user.
+11. **Empty Dictionary Should Not Generate Config:** The presence of an empty dictionary alone must not be enough to generate configuration.
+Always check for a meaningful child key (e.g., `enabled: true`) rather than relying on the existence of the parent dictionary.
+This avoids producing unintended config when a user defines a parent key without providing any actual values.

+    For example, to render `neighbor some-neighbor default-originate`, the template should check for the explicit child key:

+    ```yaml
+    neighbors:
+      - name: some-neighbor
+        default_originate:
+          enabled: true
+    ```

+    An empty `default_originate:` block must not trigger config generation.
+The template should check `default_originate.enabled` rather than just the presence of `default_originate`.
-11. Validate the template using j2lint tool, run `pre-commit run j2lint --all`.
+12. Validate the template using j2lint tool, run `pre-commit run j2lint --all`.

 ### Run pre-commit to build schemas and documentation